thegooddocsproject/templates/README.md

 **Reference**: Contains structured information or specifications that users need to make a product work.
 Reference sections should comprehensively catalog data such as functions and their parameters, return codes and error messages.

-Our templates follow these categorizations, and you should find your information naturally chunks this way.
+Our templates follow these documentation types, and you should find that your information naturally fits into them as you write.

 ## How to use these templates

 We like to compare documentation types to aisles in a grocery store.
 Each aisle includes related templates, which you can think of as ingredients.
-Use recipes to mix templates and create targetted documentation sets for a specific scenarios.
+Use these ingredients in documentation cookbooks to whip up docs that are hot and ready to eat for your readers.

 When writing your documentation, it helps to think about the following: